 Some platforms are responsible for the loans provided.
 An example of this is Envestio.
 They are internally determining who to borrow money to.
 Whereas, a platform like Mintos and Grupeer is a middleman between the investor and borrowing providers (known as loan originators).

 While every business does not have the strategy and financials, assets and liabilities Zopa proved through 2008-2009 that P2P lending can survive a global recession.
 If that will be the same results in the next recession will be unknown.
 Furthermore, it will also depend on if the next recession is industry-specific.
-The 2008 collapse is known as the housing bubble, hence a lot of mortgage loans must have been defaulted.
+The 2008 collapse is known as the housing bubble, hence a lot of mortgage loans must have defaulted.

 Being financially free with P2P lending seems to have its advantages.
 However, as it is also discussed it seems to carry some risks.
 Most of the risks that cannot be mitigated are based on historical data, which P2P lending lack.